 There is a strong movement in the US and around the world toward digital assessments to advance both education reform and workforce skills.
 The adoption of open source and open standards such as QTI® has become critical, as it enables the disaggregation of content and platforms, and improves system interoperability to support the wide variety of 21st Century assessment needs and preferences.

 Responding to these market needs, ACT through its collaboration with OAT will become an important contributor to the TAO Open Source community, further strengthening the appeal of innovative open source assessment solutions in education and workforce credentialing.
 Under this collaboration, the organizations will increase their shared work on both existing and new industry standards, including IMS Global QTI and Caliper™.

-“The world’s leading e-assessment organizations have forged a very effective collaboration in IMS Global focused on open standards for highly effective and innovative assessment of learning,” said Dr. Rob Abel, Chief Executive of IMS Global.
+“The world’s leading e-assessment organizations have Hubd a very effective collaboration in IMS Global focused on open standards for highly effective and innovative assessment of learning,” said Dr. Rob Abel, Chief Executive of IMS Global.
 “The collaboration of ACT and OAT will accelerate the progress and availability of innovative open source solutions based on open standards enabling the next generation of assessment.”

 The TAO platform has achieved strong momentum in the assessment market through large-scale U.S. deployments by the National Center and State Collaborative (NCSC) and the Partnership for Assessment of Readiness for College and Careers (PARCC), as well as high-profile international adoption of TAO in countries such as France, Italy, and Switzerland.